justin-chizer/terraform-aks/README.md

  - [ ] Find the best way to store Azure Credentials.
 Azure KeyVault or GitHub Secrets?
  - [ ] Use Terraform Modules as much as possible to simplify main.tf
  - [ ] Have a full dev to prod process with GitHub Actions and seperate statefiles.
+ - [ ] Verify our infrastructure has been deployed with the AZ CLI
  - [ ] Improve the README.